-MATHS HUBS Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will begin to develop teaching for mastery approaches within your own classroom - You and your head of department will begin to develop an understanding of the practices and principles aligned to teaching for mastery - You will begin to support the teachers in your department to develop teaching for mastery approaches in their practice
+Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will begin to develop teaching for mastery approaches within your own classroom - You and your head of department will begin to develop an understanding of the practices and principles aligned to teaching for mastery - You will begin to support the teachers in your department to develop teaching for mastery approaches in their practice The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.

+IN THE TEACHING OF MATHEMATICS

 Secondary Teaching for Mastery

 Embedding Year Support

 Enhanced support for maths departments in their second year of introducing teaching for mastery

 What is involved?